 It is important to be aware of how much online information is incomplete, outdated, misleading, or downright false.
 Anyone can put up a Web site, and once it is up the owner may or may not enter updates or corrections on a regular basis.
 Anyone can write a blog on any subject, whether or not that person actually knows much about that subject.
 Anyone who wishes to contribute to a Wikipedia article can do so-although the postings are moderated by editors who have to register and submit their qualifications.
-While The Canadian Charter of Rights and Freedoms guarantees freedom of expression, the Canadian Supreme Court does point out that there are limits.
-This freedom is also restricted by laws against libel (false accusations against a person) and indecency, but those laws can be difficult to enforce.
+In the United States, the First Amendment to the Constitution guarantees freedom of expression.
+This freedom is restricted by laws against libel (false accusations against a person) and indecency, especially child pornography, but those laws can be difficult to enforce.
 It is always important to look beyond the surface of a site to who sponsors it, where the information displayed came from, and whether the site owner has a certain agenda.

-In gathering information for your speech, you will want to draw on reputable, reliable sources-printed ones as well as electronic ones-because they reflect on the credibility of the message, and the messager.
+In gathering information for your speech, you will want to draw on reputable, reliable sources-printed ones as well as electronic ones-because they reflect on the credibility of the message, and the messenger.
 Analyzing and assessing information is an important skill in speech preparation, and here are six main points to consider when evaluating a document, presentation, or similar source of information.Paul, R., & Elder, L. (2007).
-The miniature guide to critical thinking: Concepts and tools.
+The miniature guide to critical thinking:Concepts and tools.
 Dillon Beach, CA: The Foundation for Critical Thinking Press.
 In general, documents that represent quality reasoning have

-- a clearly articulated purpose and goal; - a question, problem, or issue to address; - information, data, and evidence that is clearly relevant to the stated purpose and goals; - inferences or interpretations that lead to conclusions based on the presented information, data, and evidence; - a frame of reference or point of view that is clearly articulated; - assumptions, concepts, and ideas that are clearly articulated
+- a clearly articulated purpose and goal;

+- a question, problem, or issue to address;

+- information, data, and evidence that is clearly relevant to the stated purpose and goals;

+- inferences or interpretations that lead to conclusions based on the presented information, data, and evidence; - a frame of reference or point of view that is clearly articulated; - · assumptions, concepts, and ideas that are clearly articulated